 “That’s me all the time I’m with you.”

 “Stop acting like a guilty kid.
 I’ll never hate you, but I go back to Hollywood tomorrow.
 The only time I felt in my element here was playing with your patron’s jazz quartet.
-Even playing Rimsky-Korsakov seemed weird with that odd keyboard.”
+Even playing Rimsky-Korsakov seems weird with that odd keyboard.”

 “Jeez, Tim.
 You produced a show of every type of music from 19th Century Russian classical to the popular music of today, as well as spoken word.
-Everything but Shakespeare in the Globe Theater replica,” Jake complimented me.
+Everything but Shakespeare in the Globe Theater replica,” Jake compliments me.

-“Well, Jace would be proud, of what you did tonight in his honor.”
+“Well, Jace would be proud of what you did tonight in his honor.”